Hinduism

 While the traditional Itihasa-Purana and its derived Epic-Puranic chronology present Hinduism as a tradition existing for thousands of years, scholars regard Hinduism as a fusion or synthesis of Brahmanical orthopraxy with various Indian cultures, having diverse roots and no specific founder.
 This Hindu synthesis emerged after the Vedic period, between c.
 500 to 200 BCE, and c.
 300 CE, in the period of the second urbanisation and the early classical period of Hinduism when the epics and the first Purānas were composed.
 It flourished in the medieval period, with the decline of Buddhism in India.
-Since the 19th century, modern Hinduism, influenced by Western culture, has acquired a great appeal in the West, most notably reflected in the popularisation of Yoga and various sects such as Transcendental Meditation and the ISKCON's Hare Krishna movement.
+Since the 19th century, modern Hinduism, influenced by Western culture, has acquired a great appeal in the West, notably reflected in the popularisation of Yoga and various sects such as Transcendental Meditation and the ISKCON's Hare Krishna movement.

-Hinduism is the world's third-largest religion, with approximately 1.20 billion followers, or around 15% of the global population, known as Hindus, centered mainly in India, Nepal, Mauritius, and in Bali, Indonesia.
-Significant numbers of Hindu communities are found in the countries of South Asia, in Southeast Asia, in the Caribbean, Middle East, North America, Europe, Oceania and Africa.
+Hinduism is the world's third-largest religion and considered the largest ethnic religion, with approximately 1.17 billion followers, or around 15% of the global population, known as Hindus, largely in India, Nepal, Mauritius, and in Bali, Indonesia.
+Significant numbers of Hindu communities are found in the countries of South Asia, in Southeast Asia, in the Caribbean, Middle East, North America, Europe, Oceania, Africa, and Australia.

 Etymology

-The word Hindū is an exonym, derived from Sanskrit word Sindhu, the name of the Indus River as well as the country of the lower Indus basin (Sindh).
+The word Hindū is an exonym, derived from the Sanskrit word Sindhu, the name of the Indus River as well as the country of the lower Indus basin (Sindh).
 (Note: The Indo-Aryan word Sindhu means "river", "ocean".
 It is frequently being used in the Rigveda.
 The Sindhu-area is part of Āryāvarta, "the land of the Aryans".)

 The Proto-Iranian sound change *s > h occurred between 850 and 600 BCE.

 "Hindu" occurs in Avesta as heptahindu, equivalent to Rigvedic sapta sindhu.

 The 6th-century BCE inscription of Darius I mentions Hindush (referring to Sindh) among his provinces.

 Hindustan (spelt "hndstn") is found in a Sasanian inscription from the 3rd century CE.

 The term Hindu in these ancient records is a geographical term and did not refer to a religion.
 In Arabic texts, "Hind", a derivative of Persian "Hindu", was used to refer to the land beyond the Indus and therefore, all the people in that land were "Hindus", according to historian Romila Thapar.

-By the 13th century, Hindustan emerged as a popular alternative name of India.
+By the 13th century, Hindustan emerged as a popular alternative name of India or northern India.